Western Region Graduate Program

 Integrated Learning Experience Accordion Closed

 Each student completes a graduate project, the Integrated Learning Experience, that aligns with their chosen public health concentration.
 As part of the first year MPH coursework, students learn how to write a project proposal and learn methods to support their ability to plan a project.
 Students identify a public health agency and the Integrated Learning Experience is planned out to benefit or support an agency.
-Graduate projects can include a choice of one of the following: development of interventions, toolkits, trainings, a research project, literature reviews, systematic reviews, policy briefs, or grant proposals.
 MPH students should coordinate with a public health agency and develop a project that benefits the agency.
 Students will also have a faculty member mentor from the Department of Health Sciences.
 Students can develop their own Integrated Learning Experience project and propose the project to an agency and faculty member with similar interests.
 The final project is submitted in the Spring semester Graduate Seminar class in the form of a submitted written product and an MPH Conference presentation.

 Applied Practice Experience Accordion Closed